-Check out these fantastic and frightening Halloween content marketing campaigns that kept audiences worldwide in delicious suspense:
+Check out these fantastic and frightening Halloween content marketing campaigns in 2018 that kept audiences worldwide in delicious suspense:

 What better way to kick off our top seven Halloween content marketing campaigns than with Burger King’s ingenious idea.
 It combined customer interaction with the clever trolling of rival McDonald’s and its famous clown mascot.

 Burger King offered a free Whopper burger to the first 500 people to visit select Burger King stores dressed as a clown.
 The campaign was promoted via a creepy clown-filled YouTube video with the hashtag #ScaryClownNight.

 A campaign that combines clowns and trolls?
 We want our Whopper!